Terrorists responsible for Srinagar grenade attack identified: J&K DGP | Law-Order

 - India

-He said any new terrorist module coming to the fore is being tackled and neutralised.
+He said any new terrorist module coming to the fore will be tackled and neutralised.

 ''We have strengthened the security to completely stop the smuggling of drugs and weapons, which are being dropped by drones,'' Singh said.